-To be completely honest, my girlfriend and I actually wanted to go to Lublin, but since we were visiting on a holiday weekend there wasn’t any accommodation available.
+To be completely honest, my girlfriend and I wanted to go to Lublin.
+Unfortunately, due to the holiday weekend, there wasn’t any accommodation available.

-In my opinion, it’s definitely worth it to visit Rzeszow, especially if you’re looking to get off the beaten path little bit and explore a beautiful small town that not too many tourists get the chance to check out.
+In my opinion, it’s definitely worth it to visit Rzeszow.
+It’s a great place to explore if you’re looking to get off the beaten path and discover somewhere in Poland that’s not loaded with tourists.

-With cities like Lviv, Zamosc, and Lublin nearby, too many people overlook Rzeszow and never really consider visiting it.
+With cities like Lviv, Zamosc, and Lublin nearby, too many people overlook Rzeszow.

-Although it isn’t as full of so many different attractions and things to do other small towns in Poland, I would still recommend checking it out and you really only need one or two days to thoroughly explore the best that the city has to offer.
+Although it isn’t loaded with different attractions and things to do like other small towns in Poland, it’s still worth checking it out.
+One or two days is more than enough time to thoroughly explore the best that the city has to offer.

-There are a surprising number of hotels in the city, and when I visited I stayed at the Hotel Rzeszow.
+There are a surprising number of great hotels in Rzeszow.
+During our visit we stayed at the Hotel Rzeszow.

-This hotel is located right at the edge of the city center and it’s just a 5 to 10 minute walk to reach the Old Town Square.
+This hotel is located at the edge of the city center.
+It’s a relaxing 5 to 10 minute walk to reach the Old Town Square.

-The rates are quite reasonable, and I was able to stay for two nights at just $45 per night.
+The rates are reasonable and for two nights we spent just $45 per night.

-Many of the rooms at this hotel have an incredible view of the surrounding and it’s just a short 5 to 10 minute walk away from the train station or bus station, depending on how you arrive in the city.
+Many of the rooms at this hotel have an incredible view of the surrounding cityscape.
+The train station or bus station is also 5 to 10 minutes away on foot.